-Roasting food, especially vegetables, adds beautiful browning and deep flavors with really little work.
+Roasting food, especially vegetables, adds beautiful browning and deep flavors with minimal work.
+And it's so easy to roast nearly anything.
 Just throw it on a pan and into the oven it goes, right?

 Well, here's a quick tip tip that makes roasted foods even better: preheat your baking sheet or pan in the oven while it heats up.
 We love using this technique, and here are some reasons why you should try it too!